 In every community, people have human services needs at some point in their lifetime, and Sammamish is no exception.
 In fact, the invisibility of these needs makes them particularly urgent.
 In many cases people do not know where or how to get help.
 For a teen considering suicide, a senior who needs assistance with daily living, or a recent immigrant who does not understand the health care system, it can be confusing figuring out how to get help.
-In a community where it appears that most people have plenty people may feel stigmatized by reaching out even when they know what they need to do.
-If the city is to continue to thrive as a "state-of-the-art community - engaged, responsive and generous in its support for the full range of human endeavor," it must thoughtfully examine the role it plays in supporting health and human services.
+In a community where it appears that most people have plenty, people may feel stigmatized by reaching out even when they know what they need to do.
+If the City is to continue to thrive as a "state-of-the-art community - engaged, responsive and generous in its support for the full range of human endeavor,"1 it must thoughtfully examine the role it plays in supporting health and human services.
 There are ways the City can help make a difference for those in the community that need support.

-This Needs Assessment identifies community needs in the realm of health and human services, and the actions the City can take to support those needs.
+This Needs Assessment identifies community needs in the realm of health and human services, and some preliminary ideas for actions the City can take to support those needs.
 In most cases, the City is not a direct provider of health or human services.
 However, it does provide crisis response through its emergency services agencies, and recreation through the parks and recreation program.
 To date, the City has provided small grants that support agencies doing health and human services work that benefits local residents.
 In the future, the City should consider how it can leverage its existing efforts for additional impact, how it can take a leadership role in developing new resources through community partnerships, and how it can become a stronger advocate for health and human service needs.

-The following table includes a list of recommended actions chosen for their potential to make an impact on community health and human service needs in the next three years.
-A few recommendations may have a longer timeline, but significant work could be completed within the next fwq years if the community is willing to engage.
+The following table includes a list of preliminary ideas for City action chosen for their potential to make an impact on community health and human service needs in the next three years.
+A few recommendations may have a longer timeline, but significant work could be completed within the next few years if the community is willing to engage.
 How quickly the City can accomplish these tasks depends on several factors: the availability of staff support, financial resources, and the cooperation of community partners.
+These ideas are organized around five priority issues: mental wellness, basic needs, cultural inclusion, seniors, and domestic violence.
+Additional information about the selection of the five priority issues can be found beginning on page 9.